sidprusty/sidprusty.github.io/content/authors/admin/_index.md

 ---
 I am a PhD candidate in Quantitative Marketing at [Fuqua School of Business](https://www.fuqua.duke.edu/), Duke University.

 My dissertation paper develops monetization algorithms in the context of advertising in online marketplaces (retail media).
-As in search advertising, the marketplace multiplies advertisers' bid with a quality score in determining display ranking.
-Considering revenues from clicks (ad revenues) and sales (conversion revenues), I develop optimal quality score algorithms that help the retail marketplace rank products to maximize  expected revenue.
-Using data from a retail marketplace, I show that the proposed algorithm improves revenue for the marketplace.

-Another stream of my research investigates optimal firm response in the context of sustainable products.
-Using a theoretical model where firms are horizontally differentiated and consumers have divergent preference for sustainable products, we investigate the strategic implications of sustainable consumption.
-A follow-up work investigates consumption externalities in the context of sustainable consumption.
+Using data from a retail marketplace, I show that the proposed algorithms improve revenues for the marketplace and advertisers.
+Another stream of my research theoretically investigates optimal firm response in the context of sustainable consumption.

 I employ methods from empirical IO, analytical models, operations, and machine learning to address problems of interest.